COM ARTS 100 — INTRODUCTION TO SPEECH COMPOSITION

 An introduction to social science research methods and statistical analyses applicable to the study of communication research and mass media effects.

-COM ARTS 368 — THEORY AND PRACTICE OF PERSUASION
+COM ARTS 368 — PERSUASION AND SOCIAL INFLUENCE

 3 credits.